electricsss/Swiftmix-Revitalized/README.md

 Use the matching bank number on both sides.
 Remove old ipMIDI HUI assignments before enabling the bridge.

+This mode carries the original bidirectional HUI control data rather than translating the faders to generic MIDI CC messages.
+Logic's normal HUI fader assignments, touch handling, motor feedback, automation behavior, and other controls supported by the original SwiftMix/Logic design therefore apply while the bridge is active.
+Any Logic-specific HUI limitations still apply.

 #### Pro Tools HUI Bridge

 In **Pro Tools → Setup → Peripherals → MIDI Controllers**, add one HUI peripheral for each active bank: